 I checked the tags on my bags, and most of them, including the backpack, are PVC.
 Currently Matt & Nat’s ‘Dwell’ and ‘Vintage’ collections – which make up the majority of their bags – are made from PVC.

 Finally, Project Just (sadly no longer available) also recently released a profile on Matt & Nat that confirmed my worries about their transparency; their investigation also found that there is no information about whether or not Matt & Nat monitors any of the environmental impact of their supply chain.

-UPDATE: It’s also been mentioned in the comments that Matt & Nat does not seem to treat their employees well and has a lot of negative and worrisome reviews on Glassdoor.
+UPDATE: It’s been mentioned in many comments (check them out below) that Matt & Nat does not seem to treat their employees well and has a lot of negative and worrisome reviews on Glassdoor.

 UPDATE: I removed a little part of this post saying “they moved their production from Canada” this was included because I remember when I purchased my first bag 10+ years ago being told it was made in Canada (although this might have been a mistake from the shop employee or me misunderstanding because they are a Canadian company) when I looked into them again years later they were manufacturing in China and I assumed they moved production.
 However it has been brought to my attention that the bags were never made in Canada.

 UPDATE: I spoke with a store owner who had a bad experience working with Matt & Nat.
 They told me the bags come shipped in excessive plastic packaging and when dealing with Matt & Nat they can be rude and also aren’t very transparent with answering questions about their product and manufacturing.

 UPDATE: Matt & Nat reached out to me saying they read this post and wanted to answer my questions.
 While they did provide more information, some of their answers were confusing/vague and I have yet to get a response to my follow-up questions.
 They also offered to send me a free bag to “restore my faith in their brand” which honestly makes them seem even more shady to me – I want answers, not a bag.